CodeAndCake/AppsFromScratch/sessions/02/README.md

 Last week we learned how to build interfaces using **HTML** + **CSS**.

-To set things in motion, to have a truly interactive experience, we need another ingredient: **JavaScript**.
+To set things in motion, to have a truly interactive experience, we need another language: **JavaScript**.

 ##### 1. **HTML** → content and structure